D2nlpimlpd/Blockchain-web3/README.md

 Interactive simulator of a Terra-style algorithmic stablecoin system, focusing on the May 2022 LUNA–UST “death spiral”.

+The video demonstration webpage link for this project is：https://youtu.be/VXG-TY5stcs3

 The project combines:

 - A **discrete‑time simulation engine** (Python, in `backend/`)